OpenSourceEconomics/econ-project-templates/docs/source/development/how-to-contribute.md

 ## Working on the inner project

-We differentiate between the *inner project*, which is the example project located in template_project, and the *outer project*, which is everything else.
+We differentiate between the *inner project*, which is the template project located in template_project, and the *outer project*, which is everything else.

 To work on the inner project we recommend the following workflow:

-1. Use `cookiecutter econ-project-templates` locally to create an example project
+1. Use `cookiecutter econ-project-templates` locally to create an template project

-1. Create a conda environment in this local example project
+1. Create a conda environment in this local template project

-1. Make sure that pytask builds the example project and that the tests run
+1. Make sure that pytask builds the template project and that the tests run

-1. Apply changes to the example project
+1. Apply changes to the template project

 1. Repeat step 3